orlandos-nl/MongoKitten/README.md

 ### Swift 4.0

 For Swift 4.0 you'll need to put the package "CryptoSwift" in editable mode using:

 `swift package edit CryptoSwift --revision develop`

+After this you'll need to regenerate your Xcode project as with any SPM change on macOS.

+`swift package generate-xcodeproj`

 ## Setting up MongoDB